Data Powers Modernization

 Innovation Project

 America is losing its energy innovation edge.
-The Energy Innovation Project provides transparent data and unbiased analysis of U.S. energy innovation progress and performance.
+The Energy Innovation Project provides transparent data and unbiased analysis for how to compete in the 21st century.

 Tracking Implementation